 - Next, add the softened stick of butter and granulated sugar to a stand mixer and beat on a low to medium speed for 2 to 3 minutes, until it looks like a light colored frosting.

-- While the butter and sugar are mixing, sift the remaining 2 cups of flour, baking powder, and remaining ½ teaspoon of salt together in a separate bowl and set aside.
+- While the butter and sugar are mixing, sift the remaining 2 cups of flour, 1 teaspoon baking powder, and remaining ½ teaspoon of salt together in a separate bowl and set aside.

 - Next, add the eggs and vanilla to the butter and sugar blending in the mixer.
 Then, alternate between wet and dry ingredients as you add each one.
 Start by adding a couple of spoonfuls of the sifted flour to the butter in order to thicken it up, then add the ¼ cup rum.
 Then a few more spoonfuls of flour.
 Then add the sour cream, and a few more spoonfuls of flour.
 Then add the mashed banana, and finish with remaining flour.

 - Pour cake batter into bread pan and sprinkle crumble over the top.
 Make sure your bread pan is big enough for it to rise a bit without going over the edge.
 Since this is more cake-like then bread-like, it will spill over the sides if there is too much batter.

 - Bake for 55 to 60 minutes, until the crumble is golden brown and a toothpick inserted in the center comes out clean.

 - Let the cake cool (about an hour) and then remove it from the pan.

 - While the cake is cooling, mix up the glaze by stirring together the confectioner’s sugar, tablespoon of milk, and tablespoon of rum.
 Mix ingredients together until there are no lumps, then drizzle along the top of the cake.